tawalaya/GoGitBackup/Readme.md

 ### Planed Features
  - [ ] Enable different git-authentication methods
  - [ ] Enable Error Resolution for failing pulls (clone/overwrite)
- - [ ] Improve the output text to be more helpful
- - [ ] Add a progress bar